-OLD MASTER PAINTER Nate Mann tests a color to replace garish It's a lovely pink, really By Don Carlson Much controversy has arisen since the construction of the modernistic sales booth in NU.
+OLD MASTER PAINTER Nate Mann tests a color to replace garish pink on columns decorating new ticket booth in North Student Union.

+It's a lovely pink, really

+By Don Carlson

+Much controversy has arisen since the construction of the modsince the construction of the modernistic sales booth in NU.
 Certain members of the student administration do not seem to appreciate the artist's value of having the poles of the booth painted pink.
 Other members of the student administration claim that the color "grows" on them and, therefore, want it to remain.

-John Christian designage of the John Christian, designer of the structure, receives the credit for the color combination.
+John Christian, designer of the

+structure, receives the credit for the color combination.
 His selection of the pink color may suggest that his major, fire protection engineering, has had a profound effect on him.
 He states that an alternate use of the booth would be to use it at dances for a coke bar.
 In this capacity, however, a brass rail would help considerably.

 Could this innovation of pink posts and other artistic improvements have been the influence of the Institute of Design?

-Design Institute elects Lewis Hill to presidency After a quiet pre-election period, the student body of the Institute of Design elected lewis hill president.
+Design Institute elects Lewis Hill to presidency

+After a quiet pre-election period, the student body of the Institute of Design elected lewis hill president.

 In a tight contest, hill edged out his opponent, Al Kaplan, by twelve votes.

-For the vice-presidency rosco for the vice-presidency rosco smith defeated lynn montgomery.
+For the vice-presidency rosco For the vice-presidency rosco smith defeated lynn montgomery.
 Treasurer bob saichek beat rita guff, and sophie schwender cap-tured the office of secretary from bob jones.
-A total of 296 votes and 45 abstentions were tallied.
-(The winning candidates, members of the "Liberal" party, insisted that their names appear on the ballot in lower-case type.) the ballot in lower-case type.)
-Lester Laskey, retiring president, declined to run for reelection.
+A total of 266 votes and 45 abstentions were tallied.

+(The winning candidates, members of the "Liberal" party, insisted that their names appear on the ballot in lower-case type.)

+Lester Laskey, retiring president, declined to run for re-election.
 It was during Laskey's term in office that the school merger occurred.
-The many complications arising from the merger were handled by Laskey and his fellow officers.
+The many complications arising from the merg-er were handled by Laskey and his fellow officers.